Azure/azure-iot-cli-extension/README.md

 ## Command Guide

 Many commands require the default policy to exist on the target resource which is being manipulated.
-For example IoT Hub based commands commonly look for the 'iothubowner' policy.
+For example IoT Hub based commands commonly look for the **iothubowner** policy.
 This behavior will change in a future update.

 [Command Wiki](https://github.com/Azure/azure-iot-cli-extension/wiki/Commands)

 ## Developer setup

-Extension development depends on a local Az CLI dev environment.
-First follow these [instructions](https://github.com/Azure/azure-cli/blob/master/doc/configuring_your_machine.md) for preparing your machine.
+Extension development depends on a local Azure CLI dev environment.
+First, follow these [instructions](https://github.com/Azure/azure-cli/blob/master/doc/configuring_your_machine.md) to prepare your machine.

-Next update your `AZURE_EXTENSION_DIR` environment variable to a target extension deployment directory.
+Next, update your `AZURE_EXTENSION_DIR` environment variable to a target extension deployment directory.
 This overrides the standard extension directory.

 Example `export AZURE_EXTENSION_DIR=~/.azure/devcliextensions/`